tommyschaefer/hackone-ruby/README.md

-### CommonHack Ruby Gem
+### HackOne Ruby Gem

-This is a tool for parsing hacker resumes in the CommonHack JSON format.
+This is a tool for parsing hacker resumes in the CommonHack JSON format, with a few adjustments made from the original [library made for CommonHack by Marcus Yearwood](https://github.com/myearwood/commonhack).
 It provides a simple and easy way to extract information from the JSON feed.

 ### Installation

 To install this gem, download it from the RubyGems repository.

 ```
-gem install commonhack
+gem install hackone
 ```

 ### Usage